Joshua 10 – The Southern Kings Conquered

 b.
 I have delivered them into your hand; not a man of them shall stand before you: The command was joined to a promise.
 Joshua could obey God’s command to not fear because he had God’s promise of victory.

 i.
 Fear takes away our ability to fight God’s battles.
-Even in the face of strong enemies, Joshua was command to not fear.
+Even in the face of strong enemies, Joshua was commanded to not fear.
 For Joshua, fear was unbelief – being unwilling to believe what God promised.
 So it is with us today.

 3. (9) Joshua’s response of faith.